nikhilv2/nikhilv2/README.md

 - 🔭 Working on my Blog, Github Project

-- 🌱 Learning Data Science, AI, ML, Electronics and Communication Engineering
+- 🌱 An Electronics and Communication Engineering Student

 - 👯 I’m looking to collaborate on Projects,Tech Articles